schneems/ruby_javascript_data_viz/README.md

     <td data-product='<%= product.id %>'>$<%= product.price %></td>

 We're tagging our price with the current product id so we can target it with javascript later.
-Next change your the link that we added to increment the price to this:
+Next change your link that we added to increment the price to this:

         <td><%= link_to "+", product_path(product),
                 'data-incr-price' => product.id,